maxatome/go-testdeep/tools/docs_src/content/operators/JSON.md

 Note that [`Lax`]({{< ref "Lax" >}}) mode is automatically enabled by [`JSON`]({{< ref "JSON" >}}) operator to simplify numeric tests.

-Last but not least, comments can be embedded in JSON data:
+Comments can be embedded in JSON data:

 ```go
 Cmp(t, gotValue,